 - Scoop out the batter with an ice cream scoop maker and roll the batter between your hands to shape bites.

 - Repeat until no more batter left, you should be able to form 20 brownie balls with the recipe.

-- You can keep the balls with no toppings or roll each balls into desiccated coconut or cocoa powder (sweetened or unsweetened as you like).
+- You can keep the balls with no toppings or roll each ball into desiccated coconut or cocoa powder (sweetened or unsweetened as you like).

-- Store the brownie ball up to 3 weeks in the fridge, in an airtight container or freeze.
+- Store the brownie balls for up to 3 weeks in the fridge, in an airtight container, or frozen.